-When minor damage such as nicks or cracks are found, it may be possible to remove the defect rather than replacing the gear.
+When minor damage such as nicks or cracks are found, it may be possible and more economical to remove the defect rather than replace the gear.
 Repairs must be performed in accordance with OEM or engineering instructions.
-Alterations must be approved by the activity engineering organization.
-Reinspection and load test of the repaired or altered equipment shall be performed prior to returning to service.
+Alterations to load-bearing parts, load controlling parts, or operational safety devices on hoists and winches, cranes, and crane structures require Navy Crane Center approval.
+Alterations to non-load bearing portions of load bearing components require local crane alteration approval.
+Re-inspection and load test of the repaired or altered equipment shall be performed prior to returning to service.
 Repair documentation for load bearing, load controlling, or operational safety devices must be retained for 7 years, all other repairs 1 year.
 Alteration documentation must be retained for the life of equipment.